Hoàng Thị Duyên

-Hoàng Thị Duyên (born 26 April 1996) is a Vietnamese weightlifter.
+Hoàng Thị Duyên (born 26 April 1996) is a Vietnamese Olympic weightlifter.

 She won the silver medal in the Snatch in the women's 59 kg event at the 2018 World Weightlifting Championships held in Ashgabat, Turkmenistan.

-In 2020, she won the gold medal in the women's 59 kg event at the Roma 2020 World Cup in Rome, Italy.
+In 2020, she won the gold medal in the women's 59 kg event at the Roma 2020 Weightlifting World Cup in Rome, Italy.
 In 2021, she won the bronze medal in her event at the 2020 Asian Weightlifting Championships held in Tashkent, Uzbekistan.
 She also represented Vietnam at the 2020 Summer Olympics in Tokyo, Japan.
 She finished in 5th place in the women's 59 kg event.
+In 2022, she won the gold medal in the women’s 59kg event at the 2021 SEA Games.